We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Well, it must be true.

-Uh they're relying on that.
+They're relying on that.

 Let me ask you a question.

-You seem to be informed on this.
+You seem to be informed on the.

-Well, you're probably exceeding my uh technical knowledge, but there are the higher the temperature, the different the radiation is, and the different the color is, and through that I believe that they can measure the temp surface temperatures of the various planets.
+Well, you're probably exceeding my technical knowledge, but there are the higher the temperature, the different the radiation is, and the different the color is.

 Right.

-Well that makes total sense to me, but then uh all those things that you talked about that our telescopes reading, all those the radiation and the color and all that still has to go through our polluted uh global warming atmosphere with all that CO2 in it, how that might be distorting it some.
+Well, that makes total sense to me, but then all those things that you talked about that our telescopes reading, all those radiation and the color and all that still has to go through our polluted global warming atmosphere with all that CO2 in it.

-I think the more important thing here, Rush, is why that they are pushing global warming as such an important part of their political agenda.
+I think the more important thing here, Rush, is why they are pushing global warming as such an important part of their political agenda.

 Why don't you go ahead?

-I've I've already told them what I think.
+I've already told them what I think.

 So what they're asking us to do is turn over the last successful capitalistic democracy over to a group that is highly dominated by either dictators, communist nations, or highly socialized states like France, Germany, and England.